Security-Onion-Solutions/securityonion-docs/redis.rst

     with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries.

-During setup, you can choose to extend your management server storage using separate search nodes.
-When you choose this option, Logstash on the management server outputs to Redis.
+During setup, you can choose to extend your manager node storage using separate search nodes.
+When you choose this option, Logstash on the manager node outputs to Redis.
 Search nodes then consume from Redis.

 .. image:: https://user-images.githubusercontent.com/16829864/37215984-91a348d4-2387-11e8-8c08-2e270b8fd986.png